Rakeshlodhi34/ASR-model-for-low-resource-Malvi-language/README.md

 # 🗣️ ASR Model for Low-Resource Malvi Language

-This project is a capstone research work focused on developing an **Automatic Speech Recognition (ASR)** system for the **Malvi language**, a low-resource regional language spoken in parts of India.
-The goal is to improve accessibility and digital inclusion for Malvi speakers using modern deep learning techniques.
+This project focuses on developing an **Automatic Speech Recognition (ASR)** system for the **Malvi language**, a low-resource Indo-Aryan language spoken in the Malwa region of India.
+The goal is to contribute to inclusive language technology by building tools that support underrepresented languages.

+## 🎯 Objective

+To build and train an ASR model that can accurately transcribe spoken Malvi into text, using minimal resources and leveraging transfer learning from pre-trained models.

-## 📌 Project Objectives
+## 📌 Project Highlights

+- 📥 Collected and preprocessed Malvi speech dataset
+- 🧠 Trained and fine-tuned models using **Wav2Vec 2.0**
+- 🧪 Evaluated performance using **WER (Word Error Rate)**
-- Build an end-to-end ASR model tailored for Malvi.
+- 📤 Exported a working model for deployment
-- Address challenges of data scarcity in low-resource languages.
-- Contribute to the growing field of speech technologies for Indian regional languages.

-## 🧠 Key Features

-- **Data Collection & Preprocessing**
-  Curated Malvi audio-text pairs and performed audio cleaning, normalization, and alignment.
+## 🧰 Technologies & Tools Used

+- **Programming Language:** Python
+- **Framework:** PyTorch, Hugging Face Transformers
+- **Pre-trained Model:** Facebook's `wav2vec2-large-xlsr-53`
+- **Libraries:**
+  - `datasets` (HuggingFace)
+  - `transformers`
-- **Feature Extraction**
+  - `torchaudio`
-  Used Mel-Frequency Cepstral Coefficients (MFCCs) and spectrogram features for robust audio representation.
+  - `jiwer` (for WER calculation)

-- **Model Architecture**
+- **Other Tools:**
-  Implemented Deep Learning-based ASR models using:
-  - RNNs / BiLSTMs
+  - Google Colab / Jupyter Notebook
-  - Transformers / Wav2Vec 2.0 (for transfer learning)
+  - Audacity (for audio processing)

-- **Training & Evaluation**
-  Trained models on custom datasets and evaluated using metrics like Word Error Rate (WER) and Character Error Rate (CER).

-## 🧰 Tech Stack

-- **Languages:** Python
-- **Frameworks/Libraries:** PyTorch, TensorFlow, HuggingFace Transformers, torchaudio, librosa
-- **Tools:** Jupyter Notebook, Google Colab, Weights & Biases (W&B), Audacity
+  - Praat (optional, for phonetic analysis)

 ## 📁 Dataset

-- Custom-built Malvi dataset (open-source or proprietary)
+- **Language:** Malvi
+- **Data Collected:** Audio recordings of native speakers with transcriptions
+- **Format:** `.wav` files (16kHz) and `.txt` transcripts
-- Preprocessing scripts for audio trimming, sampling rate conversion, and text normalization
+- **Preprocessing:** Normalization, silence trimming, sampling rate conversion

+## 🔧 Model Training Steps

+1. **Data Cleaning and Preprocessing**
+2. **Tokenization and Feature Extraction**
+3. **Fine-tuning Wav2Vec 2.0 on Malvi Dataset**
+4. **Evaluation using Word Error Rate (WER)**
+5. **Model Saving and Inference Testing**

+## 🧠 Key Skills Learned

+- Speech data collection and annotation
+- Low-resource ASR challenges and strategies
+- Fine-tuning transformer models for speech tasks
+- Preprocessing audio for machine learning
+- Evaluation metrics like WER
+- Using Hugging Face and PyTorch for NLP/ASR tasks

+## 🚀 Future Improvements

+- Expand dataset size and speaker diversity
+- Integrate language modeling to improve decoding
+- Build a mobile/web app using the ASR model
+- Explore multilingual models or multilingual finetuning

+## 📂 Project Structure

+## 🙋‍♂️ Contributors

+-Rakesh Lodhi
+-Manish Meena
+-Laxmi Parmar
+-Institution: VIT Bhopal
+-Mentor: Dr. Anirban Bhowmick
+- Course: B.Tech Electronics and Communication Engineering